jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Coverage of shape-polymorphic tracing

-Besides correctness, a secondary goal is to be able to convert many shape-polymorphic programs, but at the very least batch-size-polymorphic programs, so that one SavedModel can be used for any batch sizes.
+Besides correctness, a secondary goal is to be able to lower many shape-polymorphic programs, but at the very least batch-size-polymorphic programs, so that one SavedModel can be used for any batch sizes.
-For example, we want to ensure that any function written using `jax.vmap` at the top level can be converted with the batch dimension polymorphic and the remaining dimensions concrete.
+For example, we want to ensure that any function written using `jax.vmap` at the top level can be lowered with the batch dimension polymorphic and the remaining dimensions concrete.

-It is reasonable to expect that there will be JAX programs for which there is a shape-polymorphic TensorFlow graph, but which will give an error when converting with jax2tf.
+It is reasonable to expect that there will be JAX programs for which there is a shape-polymorphic TensorFlow graph, but which will give an error when lowering with jax2tf.

 ### Details

 In order to be able to use shape polymorphism effectively with jax2tf, it is worth considering what happens under the hood.
-When the converted function is invoked with a `TensorSpec`, the jax2tf converter will combine the `TensorSpec` from the actual argument with the `polymorphic_shapes` parameter to obtain a shape abstraction to be used to specialize the converted function.
+When the lowered function is invoked with a `TensorSpec`, `jax2tf` will combine the `TensorSpec` from the actual argument with the `polymorphic_shapes` parameter to obtain a shape abstraction to be used to specialize the lowered function.
 Normally, the shape abstraction contains the dimension sizes, but in the presence of shape polymorphism, some dimensions may be dimension variables.